And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 There are also polls.

-Normally, when you go talk to people about their congressman and Congress, they tell you they hate Congress, but they love their guy, and they always re-elect them.
+Normally, when you go talk to people about their congressmen and Congress, they tell you they hate Congress, but they love their guy, and they always re-elect him.

 There's some polling data that suggests that's not as firm this year as last.